 Return to site

-PCOS 101: What Is PCOS, How PCOS Is Diagnosed and What Causes PCOS...
+What Is PCOS, How is PCOS Diagnosed and What Causes PCOS?

-PCOS 101: What Is PCOS, How PCOS is Diagnosed and What Causes PCOS...
+What is PCOS, How is PCOS Diagnosed and What Causes PCOS?

 What is PCOS?

-The name Polycystic Ovary Syndrome implies there is a problem with your ovaries, but truth is, PCOS is a complex metabolic endocrine disorder that affects your whole body.
+And, although the name Polycystic Ovary Syndrome implies there's only a centralized hormone problem with women's ovaries and womb, PCOS is an endocrine disorder that affects the whole body.

 How is PCOS diagnosed?

-To be diagnosed with PCOS you have to have two of the three markers associated with the disease:
+To be diagnosed with PCOS women have to present with TWO of the three markers associated with the disease:

 • Irregular cycles (more than 35 days between periods)